Levno's IoT story

-Farmer James Griffin was one of the first customers to use Levno’s fuel tank monitoring service over Spark IoT Low Power network.
+Farmer James Griffin was one of the first customers to use Levno’s fuel tank monitoring service on the Spark IoT Low Power network.
 Griffin manages the 200-hectare Griffin Family farm in Rangitikei.
-He has two diesel tanks and two petrol tanks which service three tractors, a truck and ten motorbikes.
-With some fuel tanks as far as 3.5 km from the farm house, Griffin has found it difficult to keep tabs on the valuable resource.
-As soon as Levno brought out its monitoring service, he got on board.
+He has two diesel tanks and two petrol tanks to service three tractors, a truck and ten motorbikes.
+With some fuel tanks as far as 3.5 km from the farmhouse, Griffin has found it difficult to keep tabs on them.
+So as soon as Levno brought its monitoring service to market, he got on board.

-“The potential in the original system for milk monitoring and fuel, I could just see it working on our farm,” Griffin recalls.
-“The way we have it set up is that when there are any deliveries or removals from the tank, I have emails sent to me — particularly with removals.
-I have a text set up as well.”
+“The potential in the original system for milk and fuel monitoring, I could just see it working on our farm,” Griffin recalls.
+“The way we have it set up is that when there are any deliveries or removals from the tank, I have emails and texts sent to me.”

-It also saves him time: “I don’t have to proactively tell anyone that I need more fuel.
+“I don’t have to tell anyone that I need more fuel.
 We were constantly running out of fuel a few years ago.
-Now we can adapt to and monitor seasonal use better, and when we do need more, the system sends a message to Allied Petroleum and they come by with a delivery.”
+Now we can monitor seasonal use better, and when we do need more fuel, the system sends a message to Allied Petroleum and they come by with a delivery," says Griffin.

-With fuel being monitored so closely, farmers like Griffin have a view on which vehicles are needing fuel more often and which are running the most economically.
+With fuel monitored so closely, farmers like Griffin can see which vehicles are needing fuel more often and which are running more economically.
 The ability to reconcile stocks also helps with fuel excise duty claims.

 With its water, fuel and milk vat monitoring services, Levno saves money for many Kiwi farmers.
 Spark's IoT network has also allowed Levno to step up their capacity to help more customers in rural areas.